jason-witter/sample_app-1/README.md

 end
 ```

-Using our new form builder with the previous form:
+Now when we make use of our new form builder with the previous form:

 ```ruby
 # views/address/new.html.erb